At least 36 dead on Maui as fires burn through Hawaii, county reports

 “There’s no service, so we can’t get ahold of anyone,” she said from the Maui community of Pukalani.

 Maj.
-Gen. Kenneth Hara, from the Hawaii State Dept. of Defense, told reporters Wednesday night that officials were working to get communications restored, to distribute water, and possibly add law enforcement personnel.
+Gen. Kenneth Hara, from the Hawaii State Department of Defense, told reporters Wednesday night that officials were working to get communications restored, to distribute water, and possibly adding law enforcement personnel.
 He said National Guard helicopters had dropped 150,000 gallons of water on the Maui fires.

-State Department of Education Superintendent Keith Hayashi said in a statement that a team was working on contingency plans and preparing for the possible loss of the King Kamehameha III elementary school that had been in Lahaina for more than a century.

-“The department is striving to maintain regular school schedules to provide a sense of normalcy but will keep most Maui schools closed for the remainder of this week,” he said.

 The Coast Guard said it rescued 14 people who jumped into the water to escape flames and smoke, including two children.

-Among those injured were three people with critical burns who were flown to Straub Medical Center’s burn unit on the island of Oahu, officials said.
-At least 20 patients were taken to Maui Memorial Medical Center, officials said, and a firefighter was hospitalized in stable condition after inhaling smoke.
+Among those injured were three people with critical burns who were flown to Oahu, officials said.

-Richard Bissen Jr., the mayor of Maui County, said at a Wednesday morning news conference that officials hadn’t yet begun investigating the immediate cause of the fires, but officials did point to the combination of dry conditions, low humidity and high winds.
+Bissen, the Maui County mayor, said at a Wednesday morning news conference that officials hadn’t yet begun investigating the immediate cause of the fires, but officials did point to the combination of dry conditions, low humidity and high winds.

-More than 2,100 people spent Tuesday night in evacuation centers.
-Another 2,000 travelers sheltered at Kahului Airport after many flights were canceled.
-Officials were preparing the Hawaii Convention Center in Honolulu to take in thousands of displaced tourists and locals.

 Mauro Farinelli, of Lahaina, said the winds had started blowing hard on Tuesday, and then somehow a fire had started up on a hillside.

-“It just ripped through everything with amazing speed,” he said, adding that it was “like a blowtorch.”
+“It just ripped through everything with amazing speed,” he said, adding it was “like a blowtorch.”

 “We’re hoping for the best,” he said, “but we’re pretty sure it’s gone.”

-President Joe Biden said he’d ordered all available federal assets to help with the response.
-He said the Hawaii National Guard had mobilized Chinook helicopters to help with fire suppression as well as search and rescue efforts on Maui.
+President Joe Biden ordered all available federal assets to help with the response.
+He said the Hawaii National Guard had mobilized helicopters to help with fire suppression as well as search-and-rescue efforts.

 “Our prayers are with those who have seen their homes, businesses and communities destroyed,” Biden said in a statement.

-Former President Barack Obama, who was born in Hawaii, said on social media that it’s tough to see some of the images coming out of a place that is so special to many.
+Gov. Josh Green cut short a trip and planned to return Wednesday evening.
+In his absence, acting Gov. Sylvia Luke issued an emergency proclamation and urged tourists to stay away.

-Alan Dickar, who owns a poster gallery and three houses in Lahaina, said most tourists who come to Maui visit Front Street.
+Alan Dickar, who owns a poster gallery and three houses in Lahaina, bemoaned the loss of so much in the town and to him personally.

 The Associated Press contributed to this report.